-- ❖ Improve safety of traffic light at the Route 122/26 intersection - Encourage/attract public transit options - ❖ Continue to support hiking trails, and ATV/Snowmobile trails
+- ❖ Improve safety of traffic light at the Route 122/26 intersection - Encourage/attract public transit options - Continue to support hiking trails, and ATV/Snowmobile trails

-POLICIES STRATEGIES RESPONSIBILITY TIME

-1 Dravida an adaguata Davise and maintain the multi year road Dood FRAME

-Provide an adequate read system, which is Revise and maintain the multi-year road Road Annually

-road system, which is improvement program to include maintenance, Commissioner

-responsive to demands upgrading and rebuilding priorities by year, as and Foreman

-while not over-burdening well as costs for those projects, for all roads.

-the local taxpayers to

-maintain the system.
-Include major road improvements in the capital Ongoing

-improvement program.
-Road

-Commissioner

-Assess the need and feasibility of developing a and Foreman Mid

-local impact fee for road improvements

-necessitated by development.
-Comprehensive

-Plan Committee Ongoing

-Seek improvements to Route 26

-Town Manger &

-Selectmen

-STRATEGIES RESPONSIBILITY TIME FRAME

-Assess dangerous conditions, safety issues, and Road Ongoing

-traffic routing and make recommendations to Commissioner

-Road Foreman

-9 Town Manager Mid

-Develop a Sidewalk Development Plan.
-Mid

-·

-Committee
+POLICIES STRATEGIES RESPONSIBILITY TIME FRAME 1.
+Provide an adequate Revise and maintain the multi-year road Road Annually road system, which is improvement program to include maintenance, Commissioner responsive to demands upgrading and rebuilding priorities by year, as and Foreman while not over-burdening well as costs for those projects, for all roads. the local taxpayers to maintain the system.
+Include major road improvements in the capital Road Ongoing improvement program.
+Commissioner and Foreman Assess the need and feasibility of developing a local impact fee for road improvements Comprehensive Mid necessitated by development.
+Plan Committee Cook improvements to Pouto 26 Town Mangar 9 Ongoing Seek improvements to Route 26 Town Manger & Selectmen Ongoing Manage traffic Assess dangerous conditions, safety issues, and Road Ongoing movement to minimize traffic routing and make recommendations to Commissioner Oligonig negative impacts on rural the Town and State for corrective measures.
+Road Foreman roads and residential Install a traffic light at the Route 122/26 Town Manager Mid areas. intersection l communage.
+3. Provide sidewalks, Develop a Sidewalk Development Plan.
+Economic Mid where needed, to serve , , Development public facilities and Committee village areas, particularly where public safety will Amend the CLUC to require sidewalks based on Planning Board Mid be enhanced. the recommendations in the Sidewalk Development Plan.